pritesh543/compare_products/README.md

 # compare_products

-This Product Comparison service compares the similar products from different website and will provide the flexibility to check the available price from different merchants before deciding which one to buy.
+This "Product Comparison" service compares the similar products from different website(s) and retail stores and provides the flexibility to check the available price from different merchants before deciding which one to buy.
 This service is build on python Django REST framework.
 # Table of Contents